 As the needs of Pittsburgh senior community continued to increase, care options expanded.

-The Home’s major growth spurt came in the late 90s with the building of Weinberg Village that included the Charles M. Morris Nursing and Rehabilitation Center and The Residence at Weinberg Village, a personal care community.
-The Village also housed administrative offices for the agency’s many services provided.
-It opened in 1998 under the newly named Jewish Association on Aging (JAA) with the demolition of the original structure.
+The Home’s major growth spurt came in the late 90s with the building of Weinberg Village that included the Charles M. Morris Nursing and Rehabilitation Center and its connection to The Residence at Weinberg Village, a personal care community that opened in 1989.
+The Village also housed administrative offices for the agency’s many services.
+The campus was completed and opened in 1998 under the newly named Jewish Association on Aging (JAA) with the demolition of the original structure.

-JAA joined AgeWell Pittsburgh in the early 2000s to provide information and referrals to seniors wishing to stay independent within the community for as long as possible.
+JAA joined AgeWell Pittsburgh in 2008 to provide information and referrals to seniors wishing to stay independent within the community for as long as possible.

-Financial support for today’s JAA was initially rooted in being a grateful recipient agency of the Jewish Federation of Greater Pittsburgh, the Jewish Healthcare Foundation, and the United Way of Allegheny County.
+Financial support for today’s JAA was initially rooted in being a grateful recipient agency of the Jewish Federation of Greater Pittsburgh, the Jewish Healthcare Foundation, and the United Way of Southwestern PA.
 Donations through JAA’s capital campaign, Life & Legacy planned giving program, personal Yahrzeit memorials, annual giving and more keep JAA growing and thriving in today’s ever-changing culture of senior care.

 Explore more about us: